 The title of the movie was originally going to be called "The Babysitter Murders", but the producer, Irwin Yablans, suggested the story would be significant if it revolved around a holiday, resulting in the name "Halloween."

-The film takes place primarily in Haddonfield, Illinois.
+The film takes place primarily in the fictitious town of Haddonfield, Illinois.
 Haddonfield, NJ is the home town of screenwriter Debra Hill.